Juan Santos Rebellion: Juan Santos Atahualpa's plan

-His knowledge of the Quechua language and several Amazonian languages allowed Juan Santos to be readily understood by the indigenous people of the central jungle, who joined his struggle with great enthusiasm.
+Juan Santos's knowledge of the Quechuan languages and several Amazonian languages allowed him to be readily understood by the indigenous people of the central jungle, who joined his struggle with great enthusiasm.
 The rebellion managed to bring together the peoples of the central jungle: Ashaninka, Yanesha and even Shipibo, that is, the populations that inhabited the basins of the Tambo, Perené and Pichis rivers.
 This entire area was known by the name of the Gran Pajonal and was the territory of the Franciscan missions.

 Juan Santos had more than 2000 men, with whom he managed to control the central jungle, a territory that, otherwise, was not effectively regulated by the viceregal power.

 Development of the rebellion

-The first objective of the rebels was the reduction of Eneno, to later continue with Matranza, Quispango, Pichana and Nijandaris.
+The first objective of the rebels was the area of Eneno, to later continue with Matranza, Quispango, Pichana and Nijandaris.
 They destroyed a total of 27 missionaries’ bases and threatened to attack the sierra.